albertomh/djereo/docs/src/featurelist.md

 The core app defines an `UuidModel` abstract model.
 Models that subclass it will have a UUID as a primary key instead of the default `BigAutoField`.
-This is used by the models in the existing 'users' app and can be used by any new models you create.
+This is used by the models in the existing 'users' app and can be used by any new models you create. `UuidModel`'s `id` field uses [UUID7](https://uuid7.com/) for time-sortable identifiers  in projects using Python 3.14 or above.

 Utility abstract models `CreatedAtModel`, `UpdatedAtModel` and `DeletedAtModel` (for soft-deletion) are available to store timestamps.